top of page

 The body of the clitoris is surrounded by ligaments.
 When engorged with blood, the clitoris body and glans do not lift up like a penis.

-Psychogenic erections: Erections that are directed from the brain, i.e. you see, smell, hear something that stimulates a sexual response.
+Psychogenic pathway: Engorgement that is directed from the brain, i.e. you see, smell, hear something that stimulates a sexual response.

-Reflex arc erections: Erections that happen when you are touched in the genital area.
-The response is not under volunteer control and is not linked to consent or enjoyment.
+Reflex arc pathway: Engorgement that happens when you are touched in the genital area.
+The response is not under voluntary control and is not linked to consent or enjoyment.
 (Sexual non-concordance).

 • Did you know?
 During sexual arousal there is an increase in blood flow and this increased pressure is thought to course seepage of moisture (lubrication) within the walls of the vagina.
 (Note lubrication does not equal consent, it’s the body automatic reaction to being touched).

-• Did you know?
-Individuals have different length urethras – Urinating after intercourse helps prevents urinary tract infections.
+• Urinating after intercourse helps prevents urinary tract infections.

 • Did you know?
-In people assigned female at birth, the pelvic bone is generally wider and shallower as an adaption for childbirth.
+In people with vulvas, the pelvic bone is generally wider and shallower which is thought to be an adaption to facilitate childbirth.

 Cliterate-labelling-pattern-1.jpg